 9. Digital Help

-The best ways to manage your tiffin business is through technology.
-You can set up an app or website to receive orders and tie-up with a delivery service agency for efficient delivery.
+The best way to manage your tiffin business is through technology.
+You can set up an app or website to receive orders and tie up with a delivery service agency for efficient delivery.
 Also, you can make the best of an array of food delivery apps available in India.
 The major advantage of going digital is that you have digital data to plan your future decisions and expand your business.

 10. Marketing & Advertising

 Social media is all you need to showcase your venture and advertise it too.
 Several business ventures like fashion and jewellery retail businesses run only on social media.
 Create a brand account, post about your dishes, services and customer testimonials and see the difference.
 It will help you launch your business without any investment.
 Remember to keep posting regularly, engage with your audience and enjoy marketing free of cost.

 - Getting feedback from clients once a week or once every two weeks will be sufficient for making amends or making small changes.

 - Mention the ingredients used to avoid complaints from customers with specific food allergies or restrictions.

 - Choose your tiffin packaging wisely and brand it with the name and logo to create a great impression.